 - The Federal Communications Commission (FCC) establishes digital television (DTV) as the new technological standard in the 21st century.

 - In October the Corporation for Public Broadcasting grants funding to KEET to become a Ready To Learn station.
-RTL expands KEET's committment to children's educational development with a series of workshops and resouce materials designed for parents, care-givers and teachers using KEET-TV children's programming.
+RTL expands KEET's commitment to children's educational development with a series of workshops and resource materials designed for parents, care-givers and teachers using KEET-TV children's programming.

 - In June KEET begins broadcasting 24-hours per day.